david942j/one_gadget/README.md

 #     -b, --build-id BuildID           BuildID[sha1] of libc
 #     -r, --[no-]raw                   Output gadgets offset only, split with one space
 #     -s, --script exploit-script      Run exploit script with all possible gadgets
+#                                      The script will be run as 'exploit-script $offset'.

 one_gadget -b 60131540dadc6796cab33388349e6e4e68692053
 # offset: 0x4526a